 How To Know If It's Film Noir

 This could take all night if we have to or if you cooperate, we can be out of here in two shakes of a lamb's tail, bub.
 Cigarette?
 Yeah, that's right.
 The non-filtered type.
 It's either Chesterfields, Lucky Strike or Pall Malls.

-I'm gonna fix us both a drink because you look like I COULD USE ONE.
+I'm gonna fix us both a drink because you look like I could use one.
 Hope you like scotch on the rocks because that's all there is.
 I'm saving the bourbon for when I run out of scotch.
 Oh, and I don't have any ice.
 So, I hope you like it straight up.
 I don't trust a man who doesn't drink and I have never had a drink with an umbrella in it.
 Think I'll make mine a double, right after I finish this double.

-So Our Story Begins
+Our Story Begins

 You do it because you've got a job to do and someone is paying you.
 Tonight it's to keep an eye on those two lovebirds as they cavort about drinking, playing records, laughing and eventually they embrace in a passionate kiss while he grabs the shade and pulls it down.
-End of Act I.
+You light another cigarette.
+Your night's over.

 Gathering More Clues